Accredited Investor Leads | Accrediteinvestorleads.com

 In addition to ordering a custom lead list, you can find accredited investors by asking for referrals.
 When you have a lead on the phone or are meeting in person, ask if they know of anyone else that may be interested in investing in your offering.
 Since they have already taken the time to speak with you, they clearly see some level of value in what you are presenting.
 Asking for a referral is a natural next step that can lead you to additional investors and help you to raise more capital.

 In the wake of the Malaysian plane crash over the Ukraine, many are wondering how this terrible tragedy will shape our world.
 The extreme loss of life is stunning and simply unbelievable.
 In total, 298 people are dead after the commercial aircraft was shot down with an antiaircraft missile.
 The damage was staggering as the plane exploded, crashed and burned.
+The question is, do crashes impact investors?

 The world is waiting for details to emerge regarding who actually fired the missile and how they secured it.
 The crash took place in the area of Ukraine that is controlled by Pro-Russia separatists but so far everyone is denying responsibility for the crash.
 Ukraine is pointing to the separatists and calling it an act of terror.
 A world away, the plane crash has additional implications.